rudranshsharma382/EXP6/README.md

 PRN: 25070123096

-Experiment No: 6

-Aim: Study of Conditional Statements in Python

-🎯 *Aim*

-To understand and implement conditional statements (if, elif, else) in Python through various practical programs.

-🔹 Algorithm 6A: Check Whether a Number is Positive, Negative, or Zero

-Functions Used:
-input(), int(), print()

-Steps:

-1.Start

-2.Use input() to accept a number from the user

-3.Convert the input into integer using int()

-4.If number > 0, display Positive using print()

-5.Else if number < 0, display Negative

-6.Else display Zero

-7.Stop

-🔹 Algorithm 6B: Check Whether a Number is Even or Odd

-Functions Used:
-input(), int(), print()

-Steps:

-1.Start

-2.Accept a number using input()

-3.Convert it to integer using int()

-4.If number modulo 2 equals 0, print Even

-5.Else print Odd

-6.Stop

-🔹 Algorithm 6C: Find the Largest of Three Numbers

-Functions Used:
-input(), int(), print()

-Steps:

-1.Start

-2.Accept three numbers using input()

-3.Convert them to integers using int()

-4.Compare the three numbers using conditional statement

-5.Store the largest number in a variable

-6.Display the largest number using print()

-7.Stop

-🔹 Algorithm 6D (1): Find Grade Based on Score

-Functions Used:
-input(), float(), print()

-Steps:

-1.Start

-2.Accept student score using input()

-3.Convert it to float using float()

-4.Check score using if-elif-else ladder

-5.Assign grade accordingly

-6.Display grade using print()

-7.Stop

-🔹 Algorithm 6D (2): Find Average Grade of Three Subjects

-Functions Used:
-input(), float(), print()

-Steps:

-1.Start

-2.Accept marks of three subjects using input()

-3.Convert marks to float using float()

-4.Calculate average score

-5.Check grade using if-elif-else ladder

-6.Display average and grade using print()

-7.Stop

-🔹 Algorithm 6E: Check Whether a Year is a Leap Year

-Functions Used:
-input(), int(), print()

-Steps:

-1.Start

-2.Accept a year using input()

-3.Convert year to integer using int()

-4.Check leap year condition using conditional statements

-5.Display result using print()

-6.Stop

-🔹 Algorithm 6F: Increment the Date

-Functions Used:
-input(), split(), int(), print()

-Steps:

-1.Start

-2.Accept date in dd/mm/yyyy format using input()

-3.Split date using split('/')

-4.Convert day, month, year into integers using int()

-5.Check valid date using conditional statements

-6.Increment date accordingly

-7.Display next date using print()

-8.Stop

-🔹 Algorithm 6G: Check Whether a Character is Vowel or Consonant

-Functions Used:
-input(), lower(), print()

-Steps:

-1.Start

-2.Accept a character using input()

-3.Convert character to lowercase using lower()

-4.Check whether character is vowel using conditional statement

-5.Display result using print()

-6.Stop

-🔹 Algorithm 6H: Calculate Gross Salary

-Functions Used:
-input(), float(), print()

-Steps:

-1.Start

-2.Accept basic salary using input()

-3.Convert it to float using float()

-4.Calculate HRA and DA using conditional statements

-5.Calculate gross salary

-6.Display salary details using print()

-7.Stop

-🔹 Algorithm 6I: Calculate Income Tax

-Functions Used:
-input(), float(), print()

-Steps:

-1.Start

-2.Accept annual income using input()

-3.Convert income to float using float()

-4.Calculate tax using conditional statements

-5.Display tax amount using print()

-6.Stop

-✅ Conclusion

-From this experiment, we successfully studied and implemented conditional statements in Python using if, elif, and else.
-We learned how to make decisions in a program based on different conditions such as checking numbers, grades, leap years, salary calculations, and income tax.

-This experiment helped us understand how conditional logic works in real-life problem solving and improved our logical thinking and programming skills in Python.
+Aim:
+To study and implement conditional statements in Python using if, elif, and else constructs to solve decision-making problems.

+Theory:
+Conditional statements in Python are used to perform decision-making operations.
+They allow a program to execute certain blocks of code based on whether a condition is True or False.

+Types of Conditional Statements: if statement – Executes a block of code if the condition is true.

+if-else statement – Executes one block if condition is true, otherwise another block.

+if-elif-else ladder – Used when multiple conditions need to be checked.

+Nested if statements – One if statement inside another.

+Syntax:
+if (condition):

+  statements

+elif (condition):

+  statements

+else:

+  statements
+Conditional statements are widely used in:
+Decision making

+Comparisons

+Logical operations

+Real-life problem solving (grading, salary calculation, tax calculation, etc.)

+Algorithms
+1. Check Whether a Number is Positive, Negative or Zero Start

+Input a number n

+If n > 0, print "Positive"

+Else if n < 0, print "Negative"

+Else print "Zero"

+Stop
+2. Check Whether a Number is Even or Odd
+Start

+Input number n

+If n % 2 == 0, print "Even"

+Else print "Odd"

+Stop
+3. Find Largest of Three Numbers
+Start

+Input three numbers n1, n2, n3

+If n1 > n2 and n1 > n3, print n1 is largest

+Else if n2 > n1 and n2 > n3, print n2 is largest

+Else print n3 is largest

+Stop
+4. Calculate Grade for One Subject
+Start

+Input marks

+If marks ≥ 90 → Grade A

+Else if marks ≥ 75 → Grade B

+Else if marks ≥ 60 → Grade C

+Else if marks ≥ 40 → Grade D

+Else → Grade F

+Stop
+5. Calculate Average of 5 Subjects and Grade
+Start

+Input marks of 5 subjects

+Calculate average = sum of marks / 5

+If average ≥ 90 → Grade A

+Else if average ≥ 75 → Grade B

+Else if average ≥ 60 → Grade C

+Else if average ≥ 40 → Grade D

+Else → Grade F

+Display average and grade

+Stop
+6. Check Whether a Year is a Leap Year
+Start

+Input year

+If year divisible by 400 → Leap year

+Else if year divisible by 4 AND not divisible by 100 → Leap year

+Else → Not a leap year

+Stop
+7. Increment a Given Date by One Day
+Start

+Input date in format (dd/mm/yyyy)

+Extract day, month, year

+Determine maximum days in month:

+31 days → Jan, Mar, May, Jul, Aug, Oct, Dec

+30 days → Apr, Jun, Sep, Nov

+February → 28 or 29 (if leap year)

+If date invalid → Print "Invalid date"

+Else if day equals max days:

+If month = 12 → Set day=1, month=1, year+1

+Else → Set day=1, month+1

+Else → Increment day by 1

+Print next date

+Stop
+8. Check Whether Character is Vowel or Consonant
+Start

+Input character ch

+If ch is in (a, e, i, o, u, A, E, I, O, U) → Print "Vowel"

+Else → Print "Consonant"

+Stop
+9. Calculate Gross Salary
+Start

+Input basic salary

+If basic ≤ 10000:

+HRA = 20%

+DA = 80%

+Else if basic ≤ 20000:

+HRA = 25%

+DA = 90%

+Else:

+HRA = 30%

+DA = 95%

+Gross Salary = Basic + HRA + DA

+Print gross salary

+Stop
+10. Calculate Income Tax Based on Annual Income
+Start

+Input annual income

+If income ≤ 2,50,000 → Tax = 0

+Else if income ≤ 5,00,000 → Tax = 5% of (income - 2,50,000)

+Else if income ≤ 10,00,000 → Tax = (5% of 2,50,000) + 20% of (income - 5,00,000)

+Else → Tax = (5% of 2,50,000) + (20% of 5,00,000) + 30% of (income - 10,00,000)

+Print tax

+Stop
+Conclusion:
+In this experiment, we successfully studied and implemented various conditional statements in Python.
+We learned how decision-making structures like if, if-else, and if-elif-else are used to solve real-world problems such as grading systems, salary calculations, tax computation, leap year detection, and date increment operations.

+This experiment helped in understanding:

+Logical comparisons

+Relational and arithmetic operators

+Structured programming

+Real-life applications of conditional statements

+Hence, the objective of studying conditional statements in Python was successfully achieved